MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantNetworkRegion.md

 # New-CsTenantNetworkRegion

 ## SYNOPSIS
-As an Admin, you can use the Windows PowerShell command, New-CsTenantNetworkRegion to define network regions.
+As an Admin, you can use the Teams PowerShell command, New-CsTenantNetworkRegion to define network regions.
 A network region interconnects various parts of a network across multiple geographic areas.
 The RegionID parameter is a logical name that represents the geography of the region, and has no dependencies or restrictions.
 Tenant network region is used for Location Based Routing.

 ## SYNTAX